woestyn101/my_employee_tracker/README.md

 ## Description

-This project challenged me to use a server to deplay an app..
+This project challenged me to use a mysql database and interact with it using node.js.

 During this project I learned how to:

+- create a mysql database.
-- setup a server with express.js.
+- make a connection with the database.
-- create a datbase with a json file.
+- create tables in fill it with data.
-- read and write to a json file.
-- setup routes for a server.
-- use input fields to get data from a user.
-- hide and show html elements with eventlisteners.
+- use mysql workbench
-- using fetch to get data.
+- using CRUD operations on the database.
+- use the mysql2 package.
-- using the post request to send data.
+- use the inquirer package to interact with database.

 ## Table of Contents: